Reducing Single-Use Plastics Waste

 The Problem

-to the environment globally.
+Plastic pollution caused by disposable tableware is a major threat to the environment globally.
 In Israel, the situation is extremely dire due to high rates of consumers’ usage of disposable products.
 To mitigate these damages, considerable resources are invested in waste treatment infrastructure.
-However, that does not address the root cause of the problem – the purchase and usage of disposables by Israeli consumers
+However, that does not address the root cause of the problem – the purchase and usage of disposables by Israeli consumers.

 Our Approach